AmithBV0606/NextJs-Part-6/README.md

 **NOTE :** `error.tsx` should always be a client component.

 - In summary, to manage data fetching states add a `loading.tsx` file with the React component for the loading state and an `error.tsx` file with a client component to handle error states.

+### Data Fetching patterns

+- When fetching data inside components, you need to be aware of two data fetching patterns :

+    1. Sequential Data Fetching
+    2. Parallel Data Fetching

+## 1. Sequential Data Fetching

+- In sequential data fetching, requests in a component tree are dependent on each other.
+This can lead to longer loading time.

+### Demo

+- We'll create a Post component.

+    - Fetches all posts.
+    - For each post, fetch author using the userId property.
+    - Example of sequential fetching because we need the userId from each post before we can fetch it's author

+- First we fetch all posts from `https://jsonplaceholder.typicode.com/posts`.
+Then for each post we render, we make another fetch request to fetch its author's details.
+Each author's request has to wait for the post request to complete because we need the user Id from the individual post.